khawzk/SQL_Portfolio/README.md

 ## Tableau Dashboard to show the findings in P1

 I created a Tableau dashboard to visualize the findings from P1.
-You can view the dashboard on[Link to Tableau Public](https://public.tableau.com/app/profile/khaw2413/viz/COVIDAnalysis_16789357362430/Dashboard1?publish=yes)
+You can view the dashboard on [Link to Tableau Public](https://public.tableau.com/app/profile/khaw2413/viz/COVIDAnalysis_16789357362430/Dashboard1?publish=yes)